 Estimate the length of time you will be drinking and figure out how many drinks you can safely have per hour.
 Some safer-drinking strategies include:

 - Set a limit for the night.
-Keep your bottle caps or transfer coins from one pocket to the other track the number of drinks you consume.
+Keep your bottle caps or move coins from one pocket to the other to track the number of drinks you consume.